keinwort/dc3dd-starter/README.md

 3.)
 What do i need to install (in Kali2.0)? (i hope i put only needed progs ;) )
 3a.
 Mate Desktop (i prefer full extras)
-~# apt-get install kali-defaults kali-root-login desktop-base mate-core mate-desktop-environment-extra
+~# apt-get install kali-defaults kali-root-login desktop-base mate-core mate-desktop-environment-extras

 3b. things the script needs
-~# apt-get libteam-utils lshw exo-utils ruby-gtk2 ruby-libxml ruby-multi-xml
+~# apt-get install libteam-utils lshw exo-utils ruby-gtk2 ruby-libxml ruby-multi-xml

 3c. and of course, but it should be already there
 ~# apt-get install dc3dd